An unidentified Fermi source emitting radio bursts in the Galactic bulge

 \section{Introduction}

 Astrophysical transients are events whose duration ranges between milliseconds to years.
 They inform us about the most variable and energetic events in the Universe.
-Radio transients are typically described as ``fast" if they last for $<$ one second \citep{LawNgVLA}.
-Some of the fast radio transients, including pulsars \citep{Hewish1968}, rotating radio transients (RRATs) \citep{Mclaughlin2006}, magnetar bursts, and fast radio bursts (FRBs) \citep{Lorimer2007}, are millisecond-duration emissions that are energetic enough to invoke coherent emission mechanisms to describe their high brightness temperature ($\rm T_{B}\ge 10^{30}$ K) and luminosities.
+Radio transients are typically described as ``fast" if they last for $<$ 1 s \citep{LawNgVLA}.
+Some of the fast radio transients, including pulsars \citep{Hewish1968}, rotating radio transients (RRATs; \citealt{Mclaughlin2006}), magnetar bursts, and fast radio bursts (FRBs) \citep{Lorimer2007}, are millisecond-duration emissions that are energetic enough to invoke coherent emission mechanisms to describe their high brightness temperature ($\rm T_{B}\ge 10^{30}$ K) and luminosities.
 Most of these are produced by highly magnetized neutron stars, even though the origin of FRBs is highly debated.
 Pulsars, RRATs, and magnetars have a rotational period, while FRBs do not.
-FRBs are also many orders of magnitude brighter and more energetic than Galactic pulsars, magnetars, or RRATs.
+FRBs are also many orders of magnitude brighter and more energetic than Galactic pulsars, magnetars, or RRATs, with the exception of FRB20200120E which has emitted bursts less luminous than FRB-like event FRB~200428 from the Galactic magnetar SGR~1935+2154.
 Nevertheless, these transients are unique probes in understanding the baryonic content of the Milky Way interstellar medium (ISM) and the intergalactic medium (IGM), in the case of FRBs \citep{Macquart2020}, along their line-of-sight (LOS).
 Regular timing of millisecond pulsars (MSPs) has been used to detect stochastic gravitational wave background in the Universe \citep{HellingsDowns,nanograv}.
 Multiple ways have been proposed to detect these radio transients, including all-sky blind searches.
 One such method is to look for radio counterparts in the known high-energy sources, as some of these sources, like pulsars and magnetars, are established high-energy emitters.